irrdnet/irrd/docs/admins/configuration.rst

   for improved performance
   |br| **Default**: not defined, but required.
   |br| **Change takes effect**: after full IRRd restart.
-* ``database_readonly``: a boolean for whether this instance is database read only, i.e. IRRd will never write any changes to the SQL database in any circumstance.
-This can be used for :doc:`availability with PostgreSQL replication </admins/availability-and-migration>`.
+* ``readonly_standby``: a boolean for whether this instance is in read-only standby mode.
+See
+  :doc:`availability with PostgreSQL replication </admins/availability-and-migration>`
-  This setting means that this IRRd instance will never run the RPKI or scope filter validators, and can not be used if any source has ``authoritative``, ``import_source`` or ``nrtm_host`` set.
+  for further details.
+Can not be used if any source has ``authoritative``, ``import_source`` or ``nrtm_host`` set.
+  **Do not enable this setting without reading the further documentation on standby setups.**
   |br| **Default**: ``false``.
   |br| **Change takes effect**: after full IRRd restart.
 * ``redis_url``: a URL to a Redis instance, e.g.